Document Type

 Abstract

-The authors examine how different welfarist frameworks evaluate the social value of mortality risk-reduction.
-These frameworks include classical, distributively unweighted cost-benefit analysis — i.e., the “value per statistical life” (VSL) approach — and three benchmark social welfare functions (SWF): a utilitarian SWF, an ex ante prioritarian SWF, and an ex post prioritarian SWF.
-They examine the conditions on individual utility and on the SWF under which these frameworks display the following five properties: i) wealth sensitivity, ii) sensitivity to baseline risk, iii) equal value of risk reduction, iv) preference for risk equity, and v) catastrophe aversion.
-The authors show that the particular manner in which VSL ranks risk-reduction measures is not necessarily shared by other welfarist frameworks, and they identify when the use of an ex ante or an ex post approach has different implications for risk policymaking.
+We examine how different welfarist frameworks evaluate the social value of mortality risk reduction.
+These frameworks include classical, distributively unweighted cost–benefit analysis—i.e., the “value per statistical life” (VSL) approach—and various social welfare functions (SWFs).
+The SWFs are either utilitarian or prioritarian, applied to policy choice under risk in either an “ex post” or “ex ante” manner.
+We examine the conditions on individual utility and on the SWF under which these frameworks display sensitivity to wealth and to baseline risk.
+Moreover, we discuss whether these frameworks satisfy related properties that have received some attention in the literature, namely equal value of risk reduction, preference for risk equity, and catastrophe aversion.
+We show that the particular manner in which VSL ranks risk-reduction measures is not necessarily shared by other welfarist frameworks.